worldbank/data-good-review/_sources/README.md

 # Data Goods: World Bank Reusable Data Products

 Welcome to the Data Goods Handbook!
-This manual is designed to assist data scientists, analysts students or enthusiasts in creating and contributing impactful reusable data products: a [_Data Good_](docs/introduction-to-data-goods.md).
+This manual is designed to assist data scientists, students and enthusiasts in creating and contributing impactful reusable data products: a [_Data Good_](docs/introduction-to-data-goods.md).

 ## Table of Contents